 Why Texture Matters in Cookies

 When it comes to cookies, texture is just as important as taste.
 In fact, the right texture can elevate an ordinary cookie into something extraordinary.
 Soft cookies offer a satisfying, melt-in-your-mouth experience that crunchy cookies just can’t match.
-A soft cookie has the perfect balance of moisture and tenderness, making it ideal for dunking in milk or enjoying on its own.
-But what exactly makes a cookie soft, and how can you recreate this effect in your own kitchen?
+Texture can elevate a good cookie into something truly memorable.
+Whether you’re baking small-batch chocolate chip cookies or experimenting with creative twists, the softness of a cookie often defines its appeal.

 If you’ve been baking cookies for a while, you’ve probably encountered some common issues: cookies turning out too hard, too dry, or spreading too much during baking.
 These issues often stem from small mistakes in the recipe, ingredient ratios, or even the baking process itself.
 Understanding how these factors affect your cookies will give you the upper hand in making the perfect batch every time.